thatsickusername/cinelog/README.md

 ## 🔜 Future Possible Enhancements

-Here are a few areas you can consider expanding into:
+Here are a few areas this project can be expanded:

 - 🎞️ Create user-defined movie Lists (beyond Watchlist)
 - 💬 Add comments or likes on reviews